 Learning you need to start dialysis may be overwhelming.
 There is a lot to think about when choosing the best treatment option for you.
 Starting dialysis also means creating a new normal for yourself and your loved ones.
 While you adjust to regular treatments and change your eating habits, you may also have to rely on friends or family members for help with getting to appointments, doing in-home treatments and other daily activities.
 Knowing what to expect can help you adjust.

-During this webinar, Frances Ashe-Goines, a caregiver to her adult daughter on dialysis, will answer questions that you have about:
+During this webinar, Frances Ashe-Goines, will answer questions that you have about:

 - How caregivers can prepare when a loved one is starting dialysis

 - Important questions to ask your dialysis treatment team

 Submit your questions when you register for this webinar.
 Frances will answer submitted questions during the first 40 minutes of the presentation and will reserve 15-20 minutes to answer live audience questions at the end of the webinar.